g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/20-vpn-interprovider-option-b.md

     2                                                              no route to host
     sent=3 received=0 packet-loss=100%
 ```
 This is the result.
-If you are a good observer, you notice a little detail of the topology.
+If you are a good observer, you'll notice a little detail in the topology.
 ```
 root@R3> show route advertising-protocol bgp 172.16.3.6 table bgp.l3vpn